 Frequently Asked Questions (FAQs)

-The McCall MacBain Scholarship covers tuition and fees for any master’s program or a second-entry professional undergraduate program (dentistry, law, medicine) at McGill University.
+The McCall MacBain Scholarship covers tuition and fees for an eligible master’s program or a second-entry professional undergraduate program at McGill University.
 It also provides a living stipend of $2,000 per month during academic terms.
 McCall MacBain Scholars access a comprehensive enrichment program, which includes mentorship, interdisciplinary learning opportunities, and access to a global community.

 For questions about a specific program, please email [email protected].